 The speaker sounds you use to move to manipulate Springtrap's travel are the "Hi" and giggling of Balloon Boy from the previous game.
 Is Springtrap just following his function to entertain children?
 Or is the killer looking for another victim?

-Some fans like to see Springtrap (as in, the animatronic) as a sort of unfortunate victim, or even a Hero with Bad Publicity, considering he seemed to put the killer down, at least for a while.
-You'll see artwork that shows him as almost having puppy dog eyes, as though the mascot figure itself is the true tragic figure.
-Conversely, you can find artwork that play up his nightmarish design so hard that he looks less like a rabbit and more like a jackal.
+Some fans like to see Springtrap (as in Spring Bonnie, the animatronic/mascot character himself) as a sort of unfortunate victim, or even a Hero with Bad Publicity, considering he seemed to put the killer down, at least for a while.
+In the same vein, others also see him as an innocent victim of Grand Theft Me at the hands of said killer, made to murder his own loving audience against his will (making the springlock failure that killed the Purple Guy Spring Bonnie's way of finally getting revenge on him).
+You'll see artwork that shows him as almost having puppy dog eyes, as though the mascot figure itself is the true tragic figure; conversely, you can find artwork that play up his nightmarish design so hard that he looks less like a rabbit and more like a jackal.

 The ending of Sister Location adds an entirely new perspective to him: If he's really the (presumably) innocent son of the murderer, are his pleads for help and sounds of pain genuine?
 What if he really is looking for help, yet his sudden appearances in the office give the guard a heart attack?
 This has been jossed by Scott.